simao-ferreira/dotfiles/documentation/POLYBAR.md

 # yay -S polybar
 ```

-For Mi3 is no different, it's possible to install `polybar` from the `pamac` GUI, there are two options available according to  homepage, it's possible to install the `polybar` package, containing the stable version, or the `polybar-git` for the latest version.
+There are two options available according to homepage, it's possible to install the `polybar` package, containing the stable version, or the `polybar-git` for the latest version.

 Configuration file can be found at `/usr/share/doc/polybar/config` or `/usr/local/share/doc/polybar/config`, copy it to `.config/poybar` and edit it as wanted.